sjiang-cb/devops-webkit/README.md

-How to CICD in github
+Update to CICD in github